-- advance our next-generation programs in B-NHL, AML, and multiple myeloma through the clinic; - manufacture clinical study drug product and materials and establish the infrastructure necessary to support and develop manufacturing capabilities; - continue to develop and commercialize Abecma with our partner, BMS;

-- seek regulatory approval for our product candidates and advance our preclinical programs into clinical development; and - increase research and development-related activities for the discovery and development of product candidates and technologies in oncology.
+- support the Phase I clinical testing of our next-generation programs in B-cell non-Hodgkin lymphoma ("B-NHL") and acute myeloid leukemia ("AML"); - manufacture clinical study drug product and materials and establish the infrastructure necessary to support and develop manufacturing capabilities; and - increase research and development-related activities for the discovery and development of product candidates and technologies in oncology.

-In February 2023, we substantially completed the construction of our drug product manufacturing facility at our existing headquarters in Cambridge, Massachusetts for our future Phase 1 clinical trials.
-We anticipate the facility to be operational in the second half of 2023.
-In the meantime, all of our manufacturing activities are contracted out to third parties.
+As of September 30, 2023, our drug product manufacturing facility at our headquarters in Cambridge, MA for future Phase I clinical trials is operational allowing us to reduce our manufacturing activities with third parties.
+Prior to this, all of our manufacturing activities were contracted out to third parties.
 Additionally, we currently utilize third-party contract research organizations, or CROs, to carry out our clinical development activities.
 As we continue to develop and seek to obtain regulatory approval for our product candidates, we expect to incur significant expenses.
 Accordingly, until we generate significant revenues from product sales, we will continue to seek to fund our operations through public or private equity or debt financings, strategic collaborations, or other sources.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our product candidates.
 Refer to sections Liquidity and Capital Resources and Funding Requirements below for further discussion.